-- MIST The wipers run at high speed until you release the lever. - OFF The wipers are not activated. - INT The wipers operate every few seconds.
-In low speed and high speed, the wipers run continuously. - LO The wipers run at low speed. - HI The wipers run at high speed. - Windshield Washer Pull the wiper control lever toward you and hold it.
+LO - The wipers run at low speed.

+\mathbf{HI} - The wipers run at high speed.

+Windshield Washers - Pull the wiper control lever toward you and hold it.
 The washers spray until you release the lever.
 The wipers run at low speed, then complete one more sweep after you release the lever.